GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 or redirecting the user to a different site entirely.

-Due to the severity of this threat, many browsers already block this type of content by default to protect users, but functionality varies between browser vendors and versions.
+Due to the severity of this threat, most browsers already block this type of content by default to protect users, but functionality varies between browser vendors and versions.

 The following contains examples of active mixed content: